andreipfeiffer/css-in-js/README.md

 ### Styletron

 It looks like a not so popular solution, which also lacks support for TypeScript.
 It looks like the maintainers work at Uber and they use it internally.
 It focused on generating unique atomic CSS classes, which could potentially deduplicate a lot of code.

-### Stitches

-It looks interesting, will all the features that you'd need, but it's currently in beta, and has no support for Next.js v10 (as of `Jan 2021`).
-It's built & maintained by the team at Modulz.

 ### JSS